dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Managed web domains** > **Web Domain URL**; Add one or more URLs to the list.
 When documents are downloaded from the domains you enter, they're considered managed.
 This setting applies only to documents downloaded using the Safari browser.

 - **Safari password autofill domains** > **Domain URL**: Add one or more URLs to the list.
 Users can only save web passwords from URLs in this list.
-This setting applies only to the Safari browser, and to iOS 9.3 and later devices in supervised mode.
-If you don't specify any URLs, then passwords can be saved from all web sites.
+This setting applies only to the Safari browser, and devices in supervised mode.
+If you don't enter any URLs, then passwords can be saved from all web sites.

+  This setting applies to:
+  - iOS 9.3 and newer

 ## Settings that require supervised mode